framps/raspiBackup/README.md

     * USB disk or SSD disk only (USB boot mode)
     * SD card for boot and USB disk or SSD for root system
   * Messages and completion status of backup sent via eMail or Telegram.
-  * Extensionpoints allow to execute any additional logic at various steps in the backup and restore process.
+  * Execute any additional logic at various steps in the backup and restore process via extensionpoints.
   * Restored backup will boot up immediately.
 * Backup strategies
-  * Number of backup versions to keep is configurable.
+  * Define number of backup versions to keep.
   * Smart recycle backup strategy available (e.g. save backups of last 7 days, last 4 weeks, last 12 months and last n years) - also known as grandfather, father and son backup rotation principle.
 The smart recycle strategy algorithm was inspired by Manuel Dewalds great article [Automating backups on a Raspberry Pi NAS](https://opensource.com/article/18/8/automate-backups-raspberry-pi)
 * Linux backup tools used
   * Standard Linux backup tools dd, tar and rsync are available to create a backup.